 Discover how top-performing companies strategically implement a lead generation strategy to optimize their B2B SaaS lead generation process.
 This involves meticulous planning of email and voicemail sequences, which are integral components of their broader sales and marketing efforts.
 By fine-tuning these elements, these companies minimize reliance on the sales team, creating a more efficient and impactful overall approach.

-A study conducted by Process Street in collaboration with PersistIQ examined the emails and voicemails sent by some of the world’s most successful SaaS companies to learn more about their sales cycles.
+A study conducted by Process Street in collaboration with PersistIQ examined the emails and voicemails sent by some of the world’s most successful SaaS companies to learn more about their SaaS lead generation strategies.

-Instead of focusing on individual communications like a single email or voicemail transcription, the study looks at every company’s full sales sequence to get a view of the bigger picture.
+Instead of focusing on individual communications like a single email address or voicemail transcription, the study looks at every company's full sales sequence focusing on their target audience as part of the buyer's journey to get a view of the bigger picture.

-In this post, I’m going to extract 5 of the most directly actionable takeaways from the study, and share examples of great sales outreach along the way.
+In this post, I'm going to extract 5 of the most directly actionable takeaways from the case study and share examples of great Saas lead-generation strategies for sales along the way.

 - Supplement your manual outreach with automated sequences

 - Identify the most common stumbling blocks for new users, and educate

 - Follow up daily, but know when to quit